priyangshu-chakraborty/LMS_Web/LMS-Webs-site-HTML-CSS-JAVASCRIPT-master/LMS-Webs-site-HTML-CSS-JAVASCRIPT-master/README.md

 This web page is regadinng this question
 Create a website for an institute that provides higher studies online.
-You can be named as “Tech Mentors” and it should contain an appropriate theme.
+You can be named as “LMS” and it should contain an appropriate theme.
 Users can browse courses/programs by category, view customized courses with particulars including fees, duration, pre-qualifications, etc. Also, it would be appreciated if you add other details like history, contact number, and affiliations.